Deanna Troi

-Deanna Troi is a main character in the science-fiction television series Star Trek: The Next Generation and related TV series and films, portrayed by actress Marina Sirtis.
+Deanna Troi is a main character in the science-fiction television series Star Trek: The Next Generation and related TV series and films, portrayed by Marina Sirtis.
 Troi is half-human, half-Betazoid, and has the psionic ability to sense emotions.
 She serves as the ship's counselor on USS Enterprise-D. Throughout most of the series, she holds the rank of lieutenant commander.
-In the seventh season, Troi takes the bridge officer's examination and is promoted to the rank of commander, but continues as counselor.
+In the seventh season, Troi successfully passes the bridge officer's examination, gaining promotion to the rank of commander while maintaining her role as counselor.

-Troi appears in all four Next Generation theatrical films, and also made guest appearances on Voyager, Enterprise, Picard, and Lower Decks.
+Troi appears in all four Next Generation theatrical films and also made guest appearances on Voyager, Enterprise, Picard and Lower Decks.

-Her romantic interests, family, and personal life are plot elements in many Star Trek: The Next Generation episodes.
+Her romantic interests, family and personal life are plot elements in many Star Trek: The Next Generation episodes.